 The 30-minute session opens up the decision-making process and encourage members of the public to have a greater voice in local service provision.

-Council meetings are usually held on a Wednesday and to take part in the question-and-answer session, you should submit your question in writing by noon 3 working days before the meeting - that is, the previous Friday for a Wednesday Council meeting.
-This enables the authority to gather the necessary background information so that a full answer can be given.
+Council meetings are usually held on a Wednesday.
+To take part in the question-and-answer session, you should submit your question in writing by noon 3 working days before the meeting - that is, the previous Friday for a Wednesday Council meeting.
+This enables us to gather the necessary background information so that a full answer can be given.
 Questions are limited to 200 words in the interests of making the best use of the public question time.

 You will be invited to attend the meeting and ask your question to the relevant member of our Cabinet.